Minimum Income Spousal Sponsorship Canada

 - Your common-law partner or spouse has no children; or

 - The common-law partner or spouse has dependent children, but those children do not have any children of their own.

 Being exempt from minimum income is a relief.
-However, if your spouse or common-law partner has dependent grandchildren who are accompanying them to Canada, then you are exempt.
+However, you are not exempt if your spouse or common-law partner has dependent grandchildren accompanying them to Canada.
 Consequently, you need to show a 12-month LICO or more as your income.
 Here are some examples:

 I am sponsoring my common-law partner, who has no children.